 Want more depth of flavor in your other chocolate baked goods?
 Try adding a teaspoon or two of this magic to your next batch of brownies.

 While your espresso is cooling down, get started on the batter.
 I’m so fortunate to have a stand mixer and this is one of those times that it’s most appreciated.
 The butter and sugar are beaten for a full three minutes until the mixture is smooth and creamy.
-Then the additional ingredients are added with the exception of the chocolate.
 Of course, a hand mixer can be used as well.

 This is where you can convert these delicious cookies to a gluten-free treat.
 Swap out the all-purpose flour with Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour.